System Level Configuration

-kBridge can model and configure functional elements using engineer-to-order configuration.
+kBridge can model and configure functional elements using engineer-to-order configuration rules.
 For many examples see our website.

 Because kBridge is not based on a master model, it has the flexibility and power to generatively configure components that are networked together in new and unique ways each time.

-kBridge can represent each of the components as 2D elements as well as the connections.
-This can be a 1-line diagram, a process flow diagram, or other schematic representation.
+kBridge can represent each of the components as 2D elements as well as the connections, including 1-line diagrams, process flow diagrams, or other schematic representations.

-kBridge can also represent the 3D as-configured components and implement rules about the placement, layout, and spacing of the 3D elements for clearance, safety, or maintenance, etc.
+kBridge can also represent 3D, as-configured components and implement rules about the placement, layout, and spacing of the 3D elements for clearance, safety, or maintenance, etc.

-kBridge’s unique visual configuration capability enables the user to rearrange components easily, whether in 2D schematic mode, or in 3D space
+kBridge’s unique visual configuration capability enables users to arrange components easily, whether in 2D schematic mode, or in 3D space

-Finally, kBridge enables any number of drawing sheets and document outputs, important for capturing as-built designs for future maintenance (especially important in regulated industries and building and construction), as well as for system documentation and renderings for visualization or sales requirements.
+Finally, kBridge enables any number of drawing sheet and document outputs, important for capturing as-built designs for future maintenance, and especially important in regulated industries and building and construction – or for system documentation and renderings for visualization or sales requirements.